EliasStar/CodingContests/README.md

 > My solutions to coding contests and CTFs I have participated in

 ## License
-CodingContests - My solutions to coding contest I have participated in<br>
+CodingContests - My solutions to coding contests and CTFs I have participated in<br>
 Copyright (C) 2022 Elias*

 This program is free software: you can redistribute it and/or modify